zurli/temperature_measuring/README.md

 Testing
 -------

-To read the collected data go to http://ip-your-yun/
+To read the collected data go to http://ip-your-yun/keystore_manager_example/ The generated rrd image can be accesed on http://ip-your-yun/temperature_measuring/rrd/Speicher_Tag.gif